Skip to content

 }

-The closure returns nil when no menu should appear (e.g., the user long-pressed empty space below the last row).
+The closure returns nil when no menu should appear (e.g., the user long-pressed empty space below the last row, see the table view implementation in the sample project).
 When it returns a configuration, the CustomContextMenu handles everything else — haptics, presentation, positioning.
-Here is the final result:

 Final custom context menu